alexandermonteiro/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the _main_ branch.
+- [ x] Submit via Codegrade by committing and pushing any new changes to the _main_ branch.
-- [ ] Check Codegrade for automated feedback.
+- [ x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [x ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [x ] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+   DOM is an application programming interface (API) for HTML and XML documents.
+It defines the logical structure of documents and the way a document is accessed and manipulated.

 2. What is an event?

+   Every user interaction with a site is an event, for example a click.

 3. What is an event listener?

+It is a method that takes to arguments, first the event to listen for and, second, the callback to fire when that event is triggered.

 4. Why would we convert a NodeList into an Array?

+Because we can take advantage of ALL the ES6 array methods we can convert the NodeList to a real Array using Array.from().

 5. What is a component?

+Component is an independent and reusable bits of code.